wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-04-a-faster-bbc-news.md

 * It is lighter and faster than the old one
   * First meaningful paint happens up to 35% sooner on emulated mobile devices and 50% sooner on desktops & laptops.
-  * On average, 60% fewer bytes are downloaded (**613KB** -> **383KB**).
+  * On average, 60% fewer bytes are downloaded (**383KB**, down from **613KB**).
-  * The new core experience (given to legacy browsers, users without JavaScript, and Opera Mini) renders twice as fast, and downloads 35% fewer bytes (**170KB** -> **114KB**).
+  * The new core experience (given to legacy browsers, users without JavaScript, and Opera Mini) renders twice as fast, and downloads 35% fewer bytes (**114KB**, down from **170KB**).
   * Performance has been monitored from the beginning, allowing us to address regressions as soon as they happen.
 * It is available over HTTPS, and we have plans to redirect insecure traffic to HTTPS in the not-so-distant future.
-* The layout is responsive up to 1280 pixels wide (the old layout is responsive up to 1080 pixels).
 * All of the page components are built with React and styled with the BBC's ITCSS framework, [Grandstand](https://medium.com/@shaunbent/css-at-bbc-sport-part-1-bab546184e66).
-The components are rendered by the BBC's React-component-as-an-API-endpoint service.
+* The React components are rendered by the BBC's React-component-as-an-API-endpoint service.
 React is _not_ used on the client.
+* Each component is a self-contained horizontal "slice" of the page.
+Because components fetch their own data and are styled with the same framework, they can be easily dropped into any page.
 * The development team consists of 5 developers and 1 tester, but we have collaborated with over 60 other developers and testers from all around the BBC to build this page.

 ## What's next?